The Human Side of E-Billing

 We have implemented Brightflag in very large international departments and smaller growing legal departments, but our learnings are the same: no matter how smart the software, it only works if the right people are on board working towards the same goal.

-Let’s drill down on our space: e-billing and spend management for legal departments.
+Let’s drill down on our space: e-billing and spend management for legal departments;.

-It can be tempting to think that e-billing systems are all about the technology in the background: the A.I. that automates invoice processing; the LEDES format that allows law firms and law departments to exchange electronic data; the encryption and data security that allows this all to happen securely.
+It can be tempting to think that e-billing systems are all about the technology in the background: the A.I. that automates invoice processing, the LEDES format that allows law firms and law departments to exchange electronic data; the encryption and data security that allows this all to happen securely.

-But the most important element is the human element – legal operations needs to have robust reporting and know how to get it, lawyers need to have easy intuitive invoice review and pricing analytics, finance needs to have sturdy AP processes, and the leaders in the legal department need to know how to use the software to get better pricing and begin strategically to move towards alternative pricing models.
+But the most important element is the human element – legal operations needs to have robust reporting and know how to get it, in house counsel need to have easy intuitive invoice review and pricing analytics, finance needs to have sturdy AP processes, and the leaders in the legal department need to know how to use the software to get better pricing and begin strategically to move towards alternative pricing models.
 No matter how wonderful the A.I. is, or how sophisticated the pricing analytics are, if the humans have their wires crossed, they won’t be in a position to act on the computer-generated insights they’ve paid for.

 Every legal department that wants to use e-billing and spend management to manage their outside counsel should be clear on at least two things on the human side: (1) who is involved, and (2) what is their role in the implementation.
 Each law department is different, but here I am going to offer two general models: one for small legal departments (fewer than 15 lawyers), and another for larger departments (20+ lawyers).